Ads

 Helicopter Vibration

 The following paragraphs describe the various types of vibrations.
-Figure 1 shows the general levels into which frequencies are divided.
+Table 1 shows the general levels into which frequencies are divided.

 Extreme Low Frequency Vibration

 Extreme low frequency vibration is pretty well limited to pylon rock.
 Pylon rocking (two to three cycles per second) is inherent with the rotor, mast, and transmission system.
-To keep the vibration from reaching noticeable levels, transmission mount dampening is incorporated to absorb the rocking.
+To keep the vibration from reaching noticeable levels, transmission-mount damping is incorporated to absorb the rocking.

 Low Frequency Vibration